rlee32/fast-k-opt/readme.txt

-In progress; transferring code from 2opt repo.

-The goal is to implement a k-opt algorithm that runs in O(n * log(n) ^ (k - 1)), instead of O(n ^ k).
+This quadtree-based k-opt algorithm runs in O(n * log(n) ^ (k - 1)), instead of O(n ^ k) (the state of the art for best-improvement).

-To reduce the complexity of the c++ implementation, I offload as much as possible to python scripts.
-The c++ implementation is meant to read and output point sets and tours.
-The python verification_scripts are meant to post-process the c++ output.
+The python scripts verify TSPLIB-formatted files and provide visualizations for k-opt edge exchanges.

 Compilation:
 1. Make sure "CXX" in "k-opt/makefile" is set to the desired compiler.